Discovering Origami

 When pure white paper is folded it expresses divine nature, and when it is displayed it indicates the presence of the deity.

 The strips of folded paper (gohei) can be seen in the photo, suspended from the sacred Shinto rope made from rice-straw (shimenawa).
+They are displayed where the Shinto kami are present.

 Heian Era Origami Paper Dolls

-The gorgeous paper doll that we've made is perfect for a little child to play with, and she reminds me very much of the paper dolls that were made for noble children in the Heian era (8th - 12th century).
+She reminds me very much of the paper dolls that were made for noble children in the Heian era (8th - 12th century).
 These are the simple paper dolls that were the precursor to the beautiful Hina dolls that are displayed in Japanese households for Hina Matsuri.
 As paper-folding was a practice in these early times, it is unsurprising that little girls of the household would be made paper dolls to play with.

-Simple paper dolls were also used as a representative of the little child, onto which any bad spirits could be transferred.
-It was a custom to float these dolls away on a river, with the idea that they would carry bad spirits (which were believed to cause serious infection) with them.
-You can read more about this in our two Hina Matsuri blogs What is Hina Matsuri? and Tea and Hina Matsuri with Mai!
+Simple paper dolls were also used as a representative of the little child, onto which any untoward spirits could be transferred which might cause illness.
+It was a custom to float these dolls away on a river, so that the bad spirits would be taken away with them.

 Heian Era Paper

-Artisans were highly skilled at making expensive decorative papers.
-A person was considered highly if they demonstrated the skill of choosing the most tastefully appropriate paper on which to write a communication - often a verse of poetry.
+A person was considered to have exquisite taste if they chose the most appropriate paper on which to write a communication - often a verse of poetry.

-take a look at the exquisite example of an Heian era letter pictured here.
+Take a look at the exquisite example of an Heian era letter pictured here.
 Note the woodblock print decoration, the subtle dyeing, and the scattered plants which may or may not be real.

 The thought and artistic sensibility that went into such a letter is light years away from a Whatsapp and some emoji!